 Night fishing is allowed all year round on Spring Pool.

-Being entirely surrounded by trees but with a pathway all the way round it, Beech Pool is an intimate half-acre water which will appeal to the more adventurous and intrepid angler.
+Being bordered on three sides by trees but with a pathway all the way round it, Beech Pool is an intimate half-acre water which will appeal to the more adventurous and intrepid angler.

-Despite its size, Beech has only about half a dozen pegs which are realistically fishable although other parts of the water can be fished by those who are prepared to take the trouble to get to the waterside.
+Despite its size, Beech has only about half a dozen pegs which are realistically fishable although other parts of the water can be fished by more intrepid anglers who are prepared to take the trouble to get to the waterside.

-The biggest fish in Beech are again the carp and catfish with some beautiful grass carp to 30lbs, cats to a similar size, commons and mirrors to about 26lbs and some nice tench to 5lbs, perch, bream, roach and rudd.
+The biggest fish in Beech are again the carp and catfish.
+As well as beautiful grass carp and catfish there are also common and mirror carp to just under 30lbs, some nice tench to 5lbs plus good sized perch, bream, roach and rudd.

-About 14 feet at its deepest in the centre with steeply sloping banks, Beech can be fished either on the ledger or feeder or on the pole and waggler in the shallower parts.
+About 14 feet at its deepest in the centre, Beech Pool has steeply sloping banks and can be fished either on the ledger, feeder or on the pole and waggler in the shallower parts around the edges.

 Once again large halibut pellets, big cubes of meat or bunches of lob worms appeal particularly to the catfish whilst boilies, pellet, meat and sweetcorn are all good for the carp.
 Smaller baits of maggots, casters, expander pellets and bread flake work well for most other species with maggot and worm being the best baits for the perch.

 In summer the carp again fall for surface fished baits of bread crust, floating pellets or chum mixers.
 Night fishing is allowed all year round on this pool.

 |Visit Springwood Fishery's website|